1. Signature Support

 }

-The resulting signed object in diagnostic notation:
+The resulting signed object:

 1: "Hello Signed CBOR World!",